Xuehong-pdx/Collaborative-Projects/README.md

 This file contains missing data and mislabeled data in multiple columns as well as duplicated records.
 It was migrated into Postgres database as a table.

-Minimum cleaning were done within Postgres using DBeaver interface.
-To clean the table, rows with mislabeled data are corrected based on other information in other columns.
+Minimum cleaning were done in Postgres using DBeaver interface.
+Rows with mislabeled data are corrected based on other information in other columns.
 Rows with missing values that are less than 1% of the total data are removed.

 # Phase II: getting other types of related data